Because I have already received several requests, I have added a page to this website for weddings.

 I would be honored to officiate your wedding.
 Scheduling preference will be given to residents of District 8.

-Although I am licensed to perform marriages anywhere, I have chosen for time-mamangement the location you marry must be inside Davidson County.
+Although I am licensed to perform marriages anywhere, I have chosen for management the location you marry must be inside Davidson County.

 If you are interested in reserving a date, please email: firstname.lastname@example.org.